studersi/rbl-plugin/README.md

 are being executed after the early blocking is being executed.

 In conclusion: Phase 1 anomaly scoring via plugins and early blocking are incompatible.
-This is a shortcoming of this plugin architecture.
+This is a weakness of the CRS plugin architecture that is very hard to improve.

 ### Phase 2